GPUOpen-Tools/radeon_gpu_profiler/docs/source/EventTiming.rst

 the event ordering but sometimes can (sort by state bucket).

--  **Group by pass** will show events depending on the render target or attachment type (color, depth-only, compute).
+-  **Group by pass** will show events depending on the render target or attachment type (color, depth-only, compute, raytrace).

 -  **Group by hardware context** will group events by their hardware context, making it easy to see which events caused the context to